wingkiulau/wingkiulau/README.md

 ## My Personal Website

+Check out my website for my latest 2D game projects developed on Unity: https://wingkiulau.github.io/wingkiulau/

+I'm currently working on a 3D Game on Unity and a Big Data project exploring the affect of greenhouse gases on bird populations in Denmark.

+Currently looking for tech internships for Summer 2025.
 <!--
 **sws04212/sws04212** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.